 Many people with inherited disorders develop a deep vein clot (deep vein thrombosis) in a leg, which can result in leg swelling.
 Formation of a deep leg clot may be followed by pulmonary embolism.
 After several deep vein clots have occurred, more serious swelling and skin discoloration may develop (chronic deep vein insufficiency).
 Sometimes, clots form in superficial leg veins (veins near the surface of the skin), causing pain and redness (superficial thrombophlebitis).
 Less commonly, clots may form in arm veins, abdominal veins, and veins inside the skull.
 The antiphospholipid antibody syndrome may result in clots in arteries or veins.

 A person who has had at least two separate instances of a blood clot without an apparent predisposing factor may have an inherited disorder that causes thrombophilia.
 An inherited disorder may also be suspected if a person with an initial blood clot has a family history of blood clots.
 A young healthy person who develops an initial clot for no apparent reason may have an inherited disorder.

 Blood tests that measure the amount or activity of different proteins that control clotting are used to identify specific inherited disorders that cause thrombophilia.

 Other testing depends on where the blood clot develops.
 If a clot is suspected in the leg, an ultrasound is done to look for blockage in a leg vein.
 If a pulmonary embolism is suspected, a special nuclear scan or computed tomography (CT) of the lungs is done.

-Newer types of direct oral anticoagulants (DOACs) that do not require frequent testing of blood clotting are effective alternatives to oral warfarin.
+Direct oral anticoagulants (DOACs) are newer drugs that do not require frequent testing of blood clotting and are effective alternatives to oral warfarin.
 DOACs include dabigatran, rivaroxaban, apixaban, and edoxaban.